 There is evidence that SJPs produce better outcomes for students than referrals to court.
-Judge Steven Teske's program in Clayton County, Georgia, known as the "Clayton County School Referral Reduction Protocol," resulted in a 83 percent decrease in referrals to juvenile court, a 43 percent decrease in referrals of youth of color to juvenile court, and a 24 percent increase in graduation rates.
+Judge Steven Teske's program in Clayton County, Georgia, known as the "Clayton County School Referral Reduction Protocol," resulted in a 83 percent decrease in referrals to juvenile court, and a 24 percent increase in graduation rates.
 Similar programs in Texas and Connecticut also have experienced positive results.
 In North Carolina, New Hanover County's SJP resulted in a 47 percent decrease in referrals to the juvenile justice system in its first year.
 New Hanover County also is among the top eleven counties in the State with the largest decrease in school-based referrals to juvenile court.
 The XYZ County SJP hopes to produce similar outcomes for youth in this community.